code0wl/broadcaster/README.md

-# broadcaster
+# Frequency
-A plug and play PubSub system that just works
+A plug and play PubSub system that just works as it were a radio :)))